Table Matchmaker

 Internal, People-oriented.
 The depth of the table.

 Clerics experience D&D through interiority, care, and the quiet sustaining work that holds a table together over time.
 They are oriented toward the people around them but express that orientation privately, through creative work done between sessions, through attentive presence, through the contributions that are felt rather than announced.
-They are the players who make the campaign mean something.
+Clerics give emotional weight to the campaigns they are a part of.

 The Observer absorbs everything, processes it deeply, supports other players' moments instinctively, and brings a quiet emotional depth that the table feels without always naming.